 - Be strict with nullability, use defaults if required.
 Be sure however that you understand the logic of nulls very well.

-- Use key, referential and check constraints wherever possible.
-Therewith you guarantee a minimum level of data integrity and data quality.
+- Use key, referential and check constraints wherever possible to guarantee data integrity.
 Programming against the data will be much easier as assumptions on regularities need not be tested, and exceptions (order lines without an order, non unique identification numbers) need not be dealt with.
 Besides constraints can benefit performance.

 - Every table has a primary key.
 Use meaningless keys, for which there can be no reason to update them.
 Occasionally meaningful keys are acceptable, for instance a land code char(2) according to the ISO standard.

 - Tables that implement an n:m relation can have a compound key consisting of the foreign keys and need not have another artificial key.
 This is the best option for understandability and performance.
 Note that the order of the key columns can be of importance for performance.